merenlab/anvio/anvio/docs/programs/anvi-run-kegg-kofams.md

 As described above, this program does its best to avoid missing valid annotations by relaxing the bitscore threshold for genes without any annotations.
 For such a gene, hits with e-value <= X and bitscore > (Y * KEGG threshold) that are all hits to the same KOfam profile are used to annotate the gene with that KO.

 **Skip this step entirely**
-If you don't want any previously-eliminated hits to be used for annotation, you can skip this heuristic by using the flag `--skip-relaxation-heuristic`.
+If you don't want any previously-eliminated hits to be used for annotation, you can skip this heuristic by using the flag `--skip-bitscore-heuristic`.
 Then, _only_ hits with bitscores above the KEGG-provided threshold for a given KO will be used for annotation.

 {{ codestart }}
-anvi-run-kegg-kofams -c CONTIGS.db --skip-relaxation-heuristic
+anvi-run-kegg-kofams -c CONTIGS.db --skip-bitscore-heuristic
 {{ codestop }}

 **Modify the heuristic parameters**